RIAEvangelist/ria-app-framework/README.md

 Bare bones and extremely light weight HTML5/JavaScript RIA Framework.
 Designed for maintainability, simplicity, and rapid development.

-This framework implements a dynamic MV* structure for app development, and does not implement any UI or UX styles, it is only meant to make your development faster, more maintainable, and more **reuseable** via a modular approach.
+This framework implements a dynamic MV* structure for app development.
+It is meant to make your development faster, more maintainable, and more **reuseable** via a modular and oop approach.